sbozich/sbozich.github.io/_posts/2022-11-13-windows-sandbox-overview.md

 ## Features
 The Windows Sandbox is a live, clean-slate image derived from the host operating system.
 That means it sports the same Windows version as host and it is already updated to the same state (in stark contrast to the virtualized Windows system which doesn’t share any traits to the underlying OS).
 Some important aspects of Windows Sandbox are:

-*	it is a part of the Windows – no separate download is necessary (in respect to the Windows build requirement)
+*	<b>It is a part of the Windows</b> – no separate download is necessary (in respect to the Windows build requirement)
-*	It is a one-time session, meaning that it does not remember the state after the restart (for instance installed programs and copied files will disappear after the restart or closing down the program),
+*	<b>It is a one-time session</b>, meaning that it does not remember the state after the restart (for instance installed programs and copied files will disappear after the restart or closing down the program),
-*	it is isolated from the host – the changes done inside will not impact the host operating system (with some remarks later explained),
+*	<b>It is isolated from the host</b> – the changes done inside will not impact the host operating system (with some remarks later explained),
-•	it runs rather quick even on some older hardware.
+*	<b>It runs rather quick even on some older hardware</b>.

 ### Transferring content
 There are two possibilities to copy files from the host to the Windows Sandbox.
 The first option is usual copying through Copy (Ctrl+C) and Paste (Ctrl+V).
 Note that the files’ drag-and-drop is not supported.
 Other way is configuring a <b>shared folder</b> between host PC and Windows Sandbox which will be covered in a separate article.